Ocean Exploration Institute

 Award Duration: Two years (with all funds allocated in the first year)

-Role of the Deep Earth and Ocean in Elemental Cycles – includes cycling of volatiles; carbon sequestration; and processes related to deep-ocean and crustal biosphere
+4. Role of the Deep Earth and Ocean in Elemental Cycles

-A total of approximately $200,000 is available for DOEI awards in 2014, with individual proposals in the range of $10K to $75K.
-Proposals will be fully funded in 2014 and must be spent over a maximum of two years.
+A total of approximately $250,000 is available for OEI awards in 2015, with individual proposals in the range of $10K to $75K.
+Proposals will be fully funded in 2015 and must be spent over a maximum of two years.

-The DOEI will support individual and collaborative research projects relevant to the current themes of the Institute.
-The mission of the DOEI is to support and enrich deep ocean exploration and research activities of the WHOI community, particularly those that seek to understand multidisciplinary and space/time phenomena involved in earth/ocean processes.
+The OEI will support individual and collaborative research projects relevant to the current themes of the Institute.
+The mission of the OEI is to support and enrich deep ocean exploration and research activities of the WHOI community, particularly those that seek to understand multidisciplinary and space/time phenomena involved in earth/ocean processes.

 The awards may be used for salary support for Principal Investigators, postdocs, support staff, and graduate students, the development or purchase of equipment, sea-going activities, or any other activities normally associated with research projects.
 Salary support will not be provided to those receiving substantial Institute or Institution salary support (e.g., Chairs, Fellows, Directors, Education Coordinators, etc.) unless a strong justification is provided.
 Proposals should include a brief description of how the proposed work would fit with other existing or planned research projects funded through agency or other means, and/or contribute to longer-term programs and strategic goals of the Institution.